-At Woodland Primary, we continue to aggressively shape programs and practices which engage students while meeting federal and state "No Child Left Behind" expectations.
+We continue to aggressively shape programs and practices which engage students while meeting federal and state "No Child Left Behind" expectations.
 Our school improvement plan and "Redesign" Program focus on providing programs that best help students meet and exceed these learning expectations.

 We have studied how we use time, staffing, curriculum materials, and technology as we streamline to provide the most powerful learning experiences possible.
 We are using student achievement data to adjust more quickly to individual student learning needs more consistently.

-In our quest to teach the "whole child," Woodland Primary also lends attention to various programs that help develop student capabilities.
+In our quest to teach the "whole child," our staff also lends attention to various programs that help develop student capabilities.
 We attempt to challenge qualified students through our Highly Capable Program, and welcome English Language Learners (ELL) by providing learning support for those whose home language is other than English.
 Finally, we place an emphasis on "intervening" at the earliest possible time.
 The future is so much more linked to success for all due to these types of efforts by students and school!

-Woodland Primary utilizes the renowned Full Option Science Systems (FOSS) science kits as part of their elementary curriculum.
+Our staff utilizes the renowned Full Option Science Systems (FOSS) science kits as part of their elementary curriculum.
 The school is one of eight Southwest Washington districts that received a $1.2 million National Science Foundation Grant to expand science curriculum and strengthen elementary teachers' understanding of science principles and processes.
 Beginning its 9th full year, our school continues to train teachers who in turn provide quality science learning experiences for students.

 Students and the community benefit from an array of talents our staff team possesses.
 The average teacher in our building has been teaching for over 14 years and is actively committed to our students.
 All staff is here for kids and care about the best interests of every student.
 Even as our staff develops new instructional practices, a constant focus is on engaging, encouraging and modeling positive behavior among students.